Birnevyle History, Family Crest & Coats of Arms

 Early History of the Birnevyle family

 This web page shows only a small excerpt of our Birnevyle research.
 Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Birnevyle History in all our PDF Extended History products and printed products wherever possible.

 Birnevyle Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Burnville, Burnfield, Burneville, Burnefield, Bournville and many more.

 Early Notables of the Birnevyle family (pre 1700)

 More information is included under the topic Early Birnevyle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Birnevyle family to the New World and Oceana
+Migration of the Birnevyle family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Birnevyle or a variant listed above were: Frederick Brownville who settled in Philadelphia, Pennsylvania in 1840; Elizabeth Brownfeild settled in Georgia in 1737; Joe Brownfield settled in Georgia in 1735 with his wife.